hallucigenia-sparsa/seqgroup/README.md

 # seqgroup

-The seqgroup R package provides functions that support the analysis of metadata and groups in microbial sequencing data.
+The seqgroup R package offers a collection of functions that support the analysis of microbial sequencing data with a group structure.

 ### Installation